benbucksch/exquilla/README.md

 This is the code for an old release of ExQuilla.
 It does not work with current Thunderbird.

-Although the code is publically viewable here, ExQuilla is *not* Open Source and *not* free of charge.
+ExQuilla is *not* Open Source and *not* free of charge.
 The code license is still "All Rights Reserved".
 License: https://www.exquilla.com/eula

 Please see https://www.exquilla.com